syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `WRAPROWS` function wraps the provided row or column of values by rows after a specified number of elements to form a new array.
+The `WRAPROWS` function wraps a one-dimensional vector into rows after a specified number of elements to form a new array.

 **Syntax:**